donghun2018/adclick-simulator/README.md

 # adclick-simulator

+This is a fully agent-based sponsored search auction (SSA) simulator.
-This is an Ad-click Auction Simulator that takes multiple bidding policies and emulate running 2nd price auction for sponsored search advertisement placing similar to Google's Ad-click system.
+The simulator takes multiple bidding policies as agents participating in the auctions, and emulates 2nd price auction for sponsored search advertisement placing similar to Google's Ad-click system.

+This simulator has been utilized in the following publications and educational projects:
+- Optimal Learning (ORF 418) class offered in Princeton University.
+Spring 2018 semester.
+[Course Webpage](https://castlelab.princeton.edu/orf-418/)
+- Meta-learning of Bidding Agent with Knowledge Gradientin a Fully Agent-based Sponsored Search Auction Simulator, AAMAS 2019 [PDF](http://www.ifaamas.org/Proceedings/aamas2019/pdfs/p2090.pdf)

 ## Get the Newest Code